daniel3735928559/toast/README.md

-A lot of learning took place over the course of this project, and its last year of development is documened in the [devlog](http://daniel3735928559.github.io/toast/ballast/index.xml)
+A lot of learning took place over the course of this project, and its last year of development is documened in the [devlog](http://daniel3735928559.github.io/toast/ballast/index.xml) (NB: This piece of writing is unmodified from the original, and is long past its expiration date.
+In particular, it occasionally reflects opinions about software development, software design, writing style, and many other things, with which I no longer agree.)

 ## License